-There are certain principles you need to adhere to, in order to fully realise the potential of this versatile and powerful device.
+There are certain principles you need to adhere to, in order to fully realize the potential of this versatile and powerful device.

 In this article, we talk about the mechanisms we’ve incorporated into the design of the LTE Beacon to maximize its efficiency.
 We also offer a handful of tips that will help you optimize your code and avoid pitfalls that could lead to issues like excessive battery usage, and generally ensure efficient use of the LTE Beacon’s limited resources.